 2. Respect the culture and customs of every nation and contribute to economic and social development through corporate activities in their respective communities.

 Toyota GB has a ‘Fund for a Better Tomorrow’.
 The fund consists of money that has been earmarked for investing into charitable projects in the local communities of our dealer network.
-This year, projects receiving donations from the fund have included a school in Maidstone’s attempt to build an electric car and ‘Planting up Whickham’, a planting scheme aimed at improving the aesthetic of the town of Whickham with flowers and shrubs.
+In 2014, projects receiving donations from the fund have included a school in Maidstone’s attempt to build an electric car and ‘Planting up Whickham’, a planting scheme aimed at improving the aesthetic of the town of Whickham with flowers and shrubs.

 3. Dedicate our business to providing clean and safe products and to enhancing the quality of life everywhere through all of our activities.